The Summitview Cowiche Veterinary Clinic offers complete veterinary services for companion animals, specializing in canines and felines.

-Most of the equipment, protocols and sterilization procedures we use are that same as those used in human hospitals.
-Your pet's safety during surgery is very important to us.
+Most of the equipment, protocols and sterilization procedures we use are the same as those used in human hospitals.
+Your pet’s safety during surgery is very important to us.
 That is why we offer and recommend the following for all of our surgical procedures:

 - Pre-anesthetic blood work is done in house prior to surgery in order to ensure that your pet is healthy enough to withstand the surgery.
 Liver or kidney issues may not show symptoms but can cause complications during surgery and can be easily detected with our in house blood chemistry units.

-- IV or subcutaneous fluids.
+- IV or SQ fluids.
 Intravenous or subcutaneous fluids will be recommended by the doctor on an individual case basis.
 Intravenous fluids help maintain blood pressure and thereby support your pet’s internal organs, including the kidneys.

 - Anesthetic monitoring.
 Monitoring of your pet’s heart rate, breathing, temperature, and oxygen levels will occur throughout the operation and during recovery.
 A pulse oximeter is a piece of monitoring equipment that is used to register oxygen levels and heart rate.
 Your pet will be connected to a pulse oximeter throughout general anesthesia procedures.